 Sticky or matted hair caused by glue is also pretty common.
 Luckily, it can also be removed without having to cut the hair.
 For this, you can use any conditioner.

-Wet the hair, apply a decent amount of conditioner to the area, and let it sit for roughly 20-minutes.
-From there, use a fine-toothed comb to remove the glue and other residues.
-If the conditioner does not do the trick, you can also use baby oil.
+Wet the hair, apply a decent amount of conditioner to the area, and let it sit for roughly 20 minutes.
+Use a fine-toothed comb to remove the glue and other residues.
+You can also use baby oil if the conditioner does not do the trick.

 3. Dealing with Head Lice

-Another rite-of-passage as a parent is handling the issue of head lice in children.
+Another rite of passage as a parent is handling the issue of head lice in children.
 While the thought may freak you out, it’s common for most children to face the problem of head lice at least once in their childhood.
+You should consult lice treatment service to protect your child from lice.
 Here’s how you do it:

 You can find many products that help to kill head lice, such as medicated shampoos, creams, and rinses.
 Just make sure they are suited to your child’s age.
 Most over-the-counter shampoos are suited to children aged two years or more.
 These products are not suitable for children aged two months or younger.